cabforum/code-signing/docs/CSBR.md

 **Code Signing Certificate:** A digital certificate issued by a CA that contains a Code Signing EKU.

+**Control**: "Control" (and its correlative meanings, "controlled by" and "under common control with") means possession, directly or indirectly, of the power to: (1) direct the management, personnel, finances, or plans of such entity; (2) control the election of a majority of the directors ; or (3) vote that portion of voting shares required for "control" under the law of the entity's Jurisdiction of Incorporation or Registration but in no case less than 10%.

+**Country**: Either a member of the United Nations OR a geographic region recognized as a Sovereign State by at least two UN member nations.

+**Cross Certificate**: A certificate that is used to establish a trust relationship between two Root CAs.

+**CSPRNG**: A random number generator intended for use in cryptographic system.

+**Delegated Third Party**: A natural person or Legal Entity that is not the CA but is authorized by the CA, and whose activities are not within the scope of the appropriate CA audits, to assist in the Certificate Management Process by performing or fulfilling one or more of the CA requirements found herein.

 **Declaration of Identity**: A written document that consists of the following:

   1.  the identity of the person performing the verification,